machanism-org/machai/README.md

 If you have any questions or need support, feel free to reach out:
 - Official Website: [Machanism](https://machanism.org)
 - Email: [develop@machanism.org](mailto:develop@machanism.org)

-## Closing Statement

-Machai simplifies and accelerates application assembly, empowering developers to focus on innovation.